MyMICDS/MyMICDS-v2/API Endpoints.md

 ### `/planner/get`
-**Requires user to be logged in.** Returns a list of events user has for a given month. **If a Canvas URL is set for the user, it will also include any Canvas events for the month.** Refer to /canvas/get for retrieving only Canvas-related events.
+**Requires user to be logged in.** Returns a list of events user has for a given month. **This also returns events from the previous and next month!** If a Canvas URL is set for the user, it will also include any Canvas events for the month.
+Refer to /canvas/get for retrieving only Canvas-related events.

 #### Parameters
 - `year` - Year to get events from. _(Optional, defaults to current year.)_